Ray Childress: Philanthropy

 Along with his wife, Kara, Childress established the Childress Foundation in Houston, Texas in 1992.
 The foundation provides programs to enhance student success, promote productive citizenship through community service, and develop effective life skills.
 Since its inception, the Childress Foundation has provided over $1.7 million in college scholarships and has benefited more than 1,300 students.

 Personal life

 Following his 12-year career in the NFL, Childress served as chairman and CEO for ten years of the Ray Childress Auto Group and a limited partner in the NFL franchise, Houston Texans.

 RCAG operated the Lawrence Marshall auto dealerships in Houston, Texas and the small town of Hempstead, Texas, approximately 50 mi from Houston.
 Lawrence Marshall dealerships closed on February 4, 2009.
 The corporation closing can apparently be traced back to the national credit crunch when General Motors and Chrysler Corporation filed for bankruptcy.
 He also founded the Childress Directional Drilling, LLC.
+Childress has 4 children and resides in Houston, Texas and Jackson, Wyoming.